Chapter 1. Midnight memories

 “Sparrows aren’t killers!
 And you keep falling arse over tit because you’re so clumsy you trip over your own leg you dork.”

 “Ye wouldn’t say that had thou been a grateful worm.
-Shoulda let you been supper for the sparrows”
+Should have let you been supper for the sparrows!” he said with a scorn.

 “BUT I’M NOT A WORM.
 I’m human, and for God’s sake, get rid of that fancy accent.”

 “A human?
 Oh blimey.
-You humans behave so much like vermins that I mix it all up.
+You humans behave so much like vermin that I get it all mixed up.
+My apologies.
 But fret not, fret not.
-I come to you then with a fair deal.
+I shall offer you then a fair deal in lieu of your help.
 But it is your birthday.
 You say it for yourself.
-What can I get you in return for your help?”
+What booty would illicit a positive response from your end?”

 “Ah, I knew not all humans are materialistic.
 Well said lad.
 They said men are all about money.
 But I knew at once that you’re different.”